back to top

 - The Army plans to renovate or replace more than 1,200 barracks over a ten-year period.
 Installation leadership has completed 100% inspections of barracks; stood up 24/7 barracks maintenance hotlines; and launched phone apps to track work orders at every installation.

-- The Army has fully implemented the Tenant Bill of Rights to further protect Soldiers and families from any unfair practices.
+- The Army has fully implemented the Tenant Bill of Rights to further protect Soldiers and families from any unfair practices and has also outlined important Tenant Responsibilities for those residing in privatized housing.

 - The Army has instituted new oversight procedures to monitor living conditions and ensure prompt and effective maintenance needs and overall service quality.